pivotal/docs-tap/scc/parameters-reference.hbs.md

 this resource, and [SourceScan reference](scst-scan/scan-crs.hbs.md#sourcescan) for details about the SourceScan custom resource.

-See [Supply Chain Security Tools for Tanzu – Store](scst-store/overview.hbs.md) for details about how the artifacts found during scanning are catalogued.
+For information about how the artifacts found during scanning are catalogued, see [Supply Chain Security Tools for Tanzu – Store](scst-store/overview.hbs.md).

 ## image-provider

-The `image-provider` in the supply chains provides to further resources a container image carrying the application already built.
+The `image-provider` in the supply chains provides a container image carrying the application already built to further resources.

 Depending on how the Workload is configured, for example, if using [pre-built images](scc/pre-built-image.hbs.md) or [building from